Donate to Mission Point Lighthouse

 - We always need help with small construction, maintenance and cleaning projects for volunteers with these talents.

-- Join Mission Point Lighthouse Friends for a close look at our projects and help with making decisions on how to best spend donated money and support our keepers and volunteers.
+- Join Mission Point Lighthouse Friends for a close look at our projects and help with making decisions on how to best spend donated money, money from wine fundraiser and support our keepers and volunteers.

 Donate your expertise: